YoursLtd/wp-always-ssl/README.md

 The WP Always SSL plugin was written by Aidan McArthur.

 ## Support
+[Join](https://discord.gg/wkMbsn7) our Discord server to access our community-based support.
 For commercial support and consultation, please visit our website [http://yoursltd.com](http://yoursltd.com).
 Check out all our other amazing products on [http://www.jointbyte.com/](http://www.jointbyte.com/)

 ## Copyright
 Copyright &copy; 2018 yours!
 Ltd